abcdmatrix1/abcdmatrix1.github.io/calendar/LD11-regis.md

-# 주님의 축일, 신비
+# Domini Nostri Iesu Christi Universorum Regis
 - 온 누리의 임금이신 우리 주 예수 그리스도왕 대축일
-Solemnidad de Nuestro Señor Jesucristo, Rey del Universo
+- Solemnidad de Nuestro Señor Jesucristo, Rey del Universo
+- The Solemnity of Our Lord Jesus Christ, King of the Universe

 ### Introitus
-- Rev 5:12; 1:6
+`Rev 5:12; 1:6`
-- Dignus est Agnus, qui occisus est, accipere virtutem et divinitatem et sapientiam et fortitudinem et honorem.
+> Dignus est Agnus, qui occisus est, accipere virtutem et divinitatem et sapientiam et fortitudinem et honorem.
 Ipsi gloria et imperium in saecula saeculorum.
-- How worthy is the Lamb who was slain, to receive power and divinity, and wisdom and strength and honor.
+> How worthy is the Lamb who was slain, to receive power and divinity, and wisdom and strength and honor.
 To him belong glory and power for ever and ever.

 ## A

 ### Lectio 1
-Ez 34:11-12, 15-17
+`Ez 34:11-12, 15-17`

 ### Salmo
-Ps 23:1-2, 2-3, 5-6
+`Ps 23:1-2, 2-3, 5-6`

 ### Lectio 2
-1 Cor 15:20-26, 28
+`1 Cor 15:20-26, 28`
 > Brothers and sisters: Christ has been raised from the dead, the firstfruits of those who have fallen alseep.
 For since death came through man, the resurrection of the dead came also through man.
 For just as in Adam all die, so too in Christ shall all be brought to life, but each one in proper order: Christ the firstfruits; then, at his coming, those who belong to Christ; then comes the end, when he hands over the kingdom to his God and Father, when he has destroyed every sovereignty and every authority and power.

-# cycle C
+# C

 ## lectio 1
 `2 Sm 5:1-3`
-In those days, all the tribes of Israel came to David in Hebron and said:
+> In those days, all the tribes of Israel came to David in Hebron and said:
 "Here we are, your bone and your flesh.
 In days past, when Saul was our king, it was you who led the Israelites out and brought them back.